 I'm quite disappointed that there is no left turn here off the expressway either.
 Surely this could have been done without too much additional cost?

-neoballmon wrote:
+by neoballmon

 I'm quite disappointed that there is no left turn here off the expressway either.
 Surely this could have been done without too much additional cost?